arpanchoudhury/qmlspectrum/README.md

 * Debashree Ghosh
 * Raghunathan Ramakrishnan

+## Development

+This test-suite is developed by Raghunathan Ramakrishnan and maintained at [https://github.com/raghurama123/qmlspectrum/](https://github.com/raghurama123/qmlspectrum/)

 ## Citation

 If you are using the program and the bigQM7ω dataset distributed here, please consider citing the following article and the QML code.